-Fitness and physical training is starting to move from a one-size-fits-all to a more personalised, focused approach.
-We have been fortunate enough to received two complementary weeks of this kind of training, courtesy of Ritual gym’s first branch in South Africa, which was recently launched in Illovo.
+Fitness and physical training are starting to move from a one-size-fits-all to a more personalized, focused approach.
+We have been fortunate enough to receive two complimentary weeks of this kind of training, courtesy of Ritual gym’s first branch in South Africa, which was recently launched in Illovo.

 What is Ritual?